martinhu1994/logs-analysis/README.md

 # Logs Analysis
 This is a SQL-based project.
 Python code is used to connect PostgreSQL database and execute queries.
 Three simple reports are generated.
+Each report has a function in source code.
+The main function calls three report functions and organizes the final output.

 ## Content
 There are two files in the project: